Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 And tentacle rape itself results in a lot of shallow parody, as it's actually considered a niche market in Japan.

-The Simpsons had something resembling an anime parody on the season 12 episode "HOMR."
-While at an animation convention, Bart and Lisa watch a Japanese cartoon (which Bart refers to as "Japanimation," which actually isn't used as much as the term anime) in which a robot-wolf-like creature captures a female warrior who turns into a prawn and destroys the robo-wolf, who then turns into a pair of wind-up shoes and walks away.
+There was something ressembling an anime parody on the season 12 episode "HOMR".
+While at an animation convention, Bart and Lisa watch a Japanese cartoon (which Bart refers to as "Japanimation", which actually isn't used as much as the term anime) in which a robot-wolf-like creature captures a female warrior who turns into a prawn and destroys the robo-wolf, who then turns into a pair of wind-up shoes and walks away.
 So the point Al Jean (the episode writer) is making is "Ha-ha-ha, anime is weird" (which Bart and Lisa lampshade).
-Oddly, it seemed more like a parody of American science-fantasy cartoons from the '80s (Masters of the Universe, Thundarr the Barbarian etc.) than actual anime.
-Same thing with the "Battling Seizure Robot" parody from season 10 (though that's was more of a reference to that infamous Pokémon episode "Electric Soldier Porygon," which was banned after viewers suffered seizures).
+Oddly, it seemed more like a parody of American science-fantasy cartoons from the '80s (He-Man and the Masters of the Universe (1983), Thundarr the Barbarian etc.) than actual anime.
+Same thing with the "Battling Seizure Robot" parody from season 10 (though that's was more of a reference to that infamous Pokémon episode "Electric Soldier Porygon", which was banned after viewers suffered seizures).

 Of course, there is a homage counterbalance — one of the couch gags is Japan-themed and adds Ultraman (complete with his famous attacks) and Jun the Swan among other things.